Everything You Need to Know If You're Traveling to Baguio

 - Confirmed itinerary and accommodation booking, valid ID, and ID photo are required for uploading when you create your Baguio VISITA account.

-- Negative RT-PCR or rapid antigen test within 72 hours prior to arrival.
-You also have the option of having your rapid antigen test upon arrival at the triage site in Baguio City for P1,300.
+- RT-PCR or antigen test taken within 72 hours (or you can take the antigen test upon arrival in Baguio for P500)

 What to Expect